Rhode Island Department of Education: Rhode Island Board of Education

 The Rhode Island Board of Education is made up of two Councils: the Council on Elementary and Secondary Education, and the Council on Postsecondary Education.
 Each Council has its own chair, with a shared Board of Education Chair, Barbara Cottam.

 A 17-member Rhode Island Board of Education was created by the Rhode Island General Assembly in 2014, replacing the Board of Regents for Elementary and Secondary Education and the Board of Governors for Higher Education.
-This consolidated governance of all public education in Rhode Island aims to provide aligned policymaking and planning for elementary, secondary, and higher public education.
+This consolidated governance of all public education in Rhode Island aims to provide aligned policy making and planning for elementary, secondary, and higher public education.
 Each Council has its own series of regular public meetings and work sessions, with a shared Board of Education meeting scheduled quarterly.

 Learning Standards

 Rhode Island schools follow the Common Core State Standards, which define the knowledge and skills students should have within their K–12 education careers so that they will graduate from high school able to succeed in entry-level, credit-bearing academic college courses and in workforce training programs.